robertoverdecchia/code-comment-filter/README.md

-Code comment matcher
+Code comment filter
 ----------------
-Script matching comments in a git repository source code to a predefined set of patterns.
+Script filtering comments present a git repository source code according to a predefined set of patterns.

 Dependencies
 ----------------